Ganesh

 Recruitment Process Transformation

-Inherited a hiring process generating 20+ CVs/week with 80% rejection rate and 25% interview success.
+Inherited a hiring process with high CV volume, low quality, and poor interview conversion.
 Built a structured interview matrix, rewrote job descriptions based on real responsibilities, aligned recruitment partners, and founded a Capability Guild for onboarding.
-End result: 5 interviews to hire 3 people, vs 20 interviews to hire fewer than 5 previously.
+Conversion improved significantly with far fewer interviews.

 Thoughts on where